 With over 27 million businesses in the U.S. and 500,000 new businesses starting each month, Facebook Ads Managers are making strides in the side hustle world.

-Robert shares what a Facebook Ads Manager is in charge of, his favorite part of this job, and how much money he makes working remotely.
+Robert shares what a Facebook Ads Manager is in charge of, his favorite and LEAST part of this job, and how much money he makes working remotely.

 1. Can you share a little background info on yourself?